 The journey away from LIBOR

 It is expected that the London Interbank Offered Rate, LIBOR, will cease to be published at the end of 2021.
-LIBOR is used extensively across the financial services industry including Aberdeen Standard Capital.
+LIBOR is used extensively across the financial services industry including abrdn.
 We are working ahead of this timeline to efficiently control any impact on our clients and business.

 We have established an extensive programme to manage the expected change across three key areas: